portworx/px-docs/scheduler/mesosphere-dcos/framework_cleanup.md

 {:toc}

 You will have to run the following steps after destroying a service to clean up all the resources in DCOS.
 We are going to clean up the cassandra-px service in this example.
-These steps can be used to clean up any service in DCOS includuing the Portworx service.
+These steps can be used to clean up any service in DCOS including the Portworx service.

 ## 1. Shutdown the service if it is still running